 Fabric Storage: Organize and Store Your Fabric

 thread organization

 My sewing desk also has a few cubbies and I use one for fabric organization to store all of the projects I’m currently working on.
-Items I don’t use frequently (more upcycles, my Cricut, scrapbook paper, etc.) are stored in the bottom cubbies.
-I keep my scissors, tape, seam rippers, etc. in the little drawers and other frequent use items in the little black shelving unit on my desk-top. sewing desk
+Items I don't use frequently (more upcycles, my Cricut, scrapbook paper, etc.) are stored in the bottom cubbies.
+I keep my scissors, tape, seam rippers, etc. in the little drawers and other frequent-use items in the little black shelving unit on my desk top. sewing desk

-It was a huge under-taking to get all the fabric organization set up but I love it!
-Everything has stayed right where it belongs for over 6 months now which I think is a good sign that this system will continue to work well for me 🙂 I’ve had many other systems in the past and they all failed miserably so I’m glad to have something that works!
+It was a huge undertaking to get all the fabric organization set up but I love it!
+Everything has stayed right where it belongs for over 6 months now which I think is a good sign that this system will continue to work well for me 🙂 I’ve had many other systems in the past and they all failed miserably, so I’m glad to have something that works!

-Tip #7 | Other Fabric storage Ideas
+Tip #7 | Other Fabric Storage Ideas

+Fabric Storage: Organize and Store Your Fabric